Bluebell Railway: Sheffield Park to Horsted Keynes

 Bluebell Railway A1 Fenchurch taking on water at Sheffield Park Station.

-As B.R. still ran an electrified line from Horsted Keynes to Ardingly, the society leased a stretch of track from BR just south of this.
+As British Railways still ran an electrified line from Horsted Keynes to Haywards Heath, the society leased a stretch of track from BR just south of Horsted Keynes, this having been authorised by the British Transport Commission (Horsted Keynes and Sheffield Park) Light Railway Order 1960 (SI 1960/1022).
 In 1960, the interim line was opened, running from Sheffield Park to Bluebell Halt, 100 yard south of Horsted Keynes.
 In 1962, the society extended services to Horsted Keynes.
 Also in 1962, a halt was opened at Holywell (Waterworks).
 However, this was closed the following year.
-B.R. withdrew passenger services from Horsted Keynes to Haywards Heath in 1963; and with complete closure of the line north of Horsted Keynes, the Bluebell Line was severed from the British Rail system.
+BR withdrew passenger services from Horsted Keynes to Haywards Heath in 1963; and with complete closure of the line north of Horsted Keynes, the Bluebell Line was severed from the British Rail system.

 Horsted Keynes to Kingscote

 In 1974, the society purchased the freehold of the demolished West Hoathly station, allowing the first steps to be taken towards an extension northwards towards East Grinstead station.
 It then purchased the freehold of the site of Kingscote station in January 1985.
-These efforts culminated in a public inquiry, with the Secretaries of State for the Environment and Transport giving planning permission and a Light Railway Order for an extension to East Grinstead in 1985.
+These efforts culminated in a public inquiry, with the secretaries of state for the Environment and Transport giving planning permission in 1985, and the Bluebell Extension Light Railway Order 1986 (SI 1986/343) being granted.

 The Bluebell Railway Preservation Society completed the extension from Horsted Keynes to Kingscote in April 1994, re-laying track through Sharpthorne Tunnel, which at 731 yd is the longest on a UK heritage railway.
 At the north end of Sharpthorne Tunnel, the line passes through the site of the former West Hoathly railway station.
 It was demolished in 1967, but remains of the platforms and goods dock are still visible.

 2010 marked the Bluebell's 50th anniversary of running trains.
 To mark the event, the railway held a gala over 6–8 August 2010 with all available home engines and two visitor engines.
 Some of the society's founder members gathered at Horsted Keynes to mark the arrival of a commemorative LB&SCR A1X class No. 55 Stepney-hauled steam train.
 The entourage then travelled towards Sheffield Park.